 Tables and figures should be indicated separately (see Table 1), not by placement (see Table below).
 Give an exact indication where the tables and figures should be placed in the text.

 Black and white illustrations should be supplied electronically at a resolution of at least 300 dpi, as .eps, .tif or .jpg files.
 They should be saved separately from the article file.
 All figures should have short descriptive captions typed on a separate sheet.

 The complete source references for tables, figures and maps should be cited below each respective tale, figure and map under the section ‘Source’.

 - BOOK REVIEWS: Book Reviews must contain the name of the author, title of the book reviewed, place of publication, name of publisher, year of publication, and the number of pages and price of the book.
 The name of the reviewer and full particulars of his/her affiliation should appear at the end of the text, and the length of the review should be between 1500 and 2000 words.
 Only solicited Book Reviews are published.

-The SAGE Author Gateway has some general advice and on how to get published, plus links to further resources.
+The Sage Author Gateway has some general advice on how to get published, plus links to further resources.

 1.3.1 Make your article discoverable

 For information and guidance on how to make your article more discoverable, visit our Gateway page on How to Help Readers Find Your Article Online